 Equally well made are all of the animal rides.
 You get a tiger, frog, elephant, flamingo, and swan.
 The frog is by far my favorite.
 It has an adorable design with hinged legs.
 This gives it the appearance of hopping along as the carousel rotates.
 Like I mentioned before though, this function is not smooth all the way around.
 I have not been able to find a flaw in my assembly yet, but it could just be how I put it together.
 All the same, I feel like the instructions should work well for everyone…

 The sloped roof of the carousel is made from cloth pieces and flexible rods.
 Both are connected to the model in a fairly clever manner.
-It gives the carousel a realistic look, but I wonder about fading and dirt with the bright yellow colour of the fabric.
+It gives the carousel a realistic look, but I wonder about fading and dirt with the bright yellow color of the fabric.
 I won’t deduct marks for that though, because it does look nice.

 Overall, I really like the build of this set.
 The animal rides are awesome, and the overall look of the Carousel is fantastic.
 My issues with it are the number of stickers, and the functioning.
 When I built the Ferris Wheel, I initially had functionality issues as well.
 Eventually, I found the problem and now it runs super smoothly.
 That might be the case here with the carousel as well, but I have yet to find the issue.
 Since that might be a flaw of my own making, I won’t deduct a mark for it.
 This set earns 9/10 for design.

 This set comes with seven Minifigures, but sadly three of them are ape-children.
 I know I have stressed this in previous reviews, but I don’t like that these characters have those stumpy, non-moveable legs.
 It really makes their arms look too long.
 In addition, none of the characters in this set feature any new designs.
 But, that is generally the way these large Creator sets go.
 The Minifigures that come with them are always generic townspeople.
 I don’t have too much of an issue with that, because my LEGO city does need to be populated.
 I am going to be reviewing these characters slightly differently than I have in the past.
-I have revamped my grading scheme a little, and you can read about that by clicking here.

 Since these characters are pretty normal, I will review them en-masse, beginning with the children.
 Since each Minifigure is graded out of 15 points, the three kids can earn a total of 45.
 They collectively lose three points right off the bat though, on account of those stumpy legs that don’t move (the legs are one piece instead of three).
 None of them have double-sided faces, or leg printing, costing them another six points.
 However, they do all have more than just the generic face print, as well as front and back print on their torsos.
 The two girls each have a hairpiece, and the boy has a baseball cap.
 They earn 27/45 on their own (60%).